 Bitmovin’s Mobile Player SDK Evolves to Support New Playback Requirements

-Since the launch of the last major version, v2, we’ve received great feedback from the video development community (our customers).
-With each iteration, we aim to further reduce developers’ and services’ time-to-market and to increase the quality of experience within native apps.
+Since the launch of the last major version, v2, we’ve received great feedback from the video development community, along with our client’s requests.
+Through each iteration, we always focus on embracing this feedback to further reduce developers’ and services’ time-to-market and increase the quality of experience within native apps (Android and iOS).
 As with any SaaS solution, we started by evaluating the player SDKs with a detailed specification phase and determined that there was an opportunity to improve underlying video architectures.

-The New Solution and How to Apply it
+The New Playlist API and How it Works

 Performance and Appearance

-For v3, we wanted to improve the overall experience that developers encounter when using our APIs.
-We are migrating towards a Kotlin-first design in the Android native SDK to enable a more intuitive and cleaner implementation.
-The current Kotlin-documentation on Android is cleaner, provides more information, and perhaps most importantly, is searchable.
+For v3, we focused on improving the overall experience that developers encounter when using our APIs.
+To help iOS developers integrate our SDKs faster, we added support for Swift Package Manager (SPM) for iOS and tvOS.
+For Android developers, we migrated to a Kotlin-first design in the Android native SDK to enable a more intuitive and cleaner implementation.
+The current Kotlin-documentation on Android is clearer, provides more information, and perhaps most importantly, is searchable.

 Another step we took to improve the developer experience of our Android SDK, is the delivery of the source code of our public API, whereby developers can now consult external documentation much less frequently.

-As events are a big part of interacting with the SDK, we have re-designed the event handling API on Android to offer a more intuitive and flexible way of handling event subscriptions with less boilerplate code.
+As events are a big part of interacting with the SDK, we have re-designed the event handling API on Android to offer a more intuitive and flexible way of handling event subscriptions with over 70 lines taken out of the boilerplate code.
 The new API follows our Kotlin-first approach without compromising on Java usability by allowing both Kotlin lambdas and typical Java-style lambdas to be used as event listeners.
 This allows developers to interact with the Android Player SDK in the programming style that they are most comfortable and proficient with.